slemonide/sasuga/README.md

   * Handy world editing tools
   * Make it possible to connect two subspaces using arbitrary surface (portals).
+    * These two points can be at any arbitrary scale
+  * Completely infinite world
+  * Non-interacting parts of the world can run on separate agents
+  * Relative positioning
   * Wireworld-based circuitry
   * Some parallelepipeds are "alive" (plants, animals, player, robots, etc.)
 * Auxiliary features: